Skip to main content

 Development Guidelines

-SOLID principles applied to skill authoring — how to design skills that users can extend without modification.
+Design principles for skill authoring — how to design skills that users can extend without modification.

 See Also